Where to Find Vegan and Vegetarian Food on Naoshima Island

 Shokudou 101’s Business Hours and Access Information

-- Shokudou 101 is open from
+- Shokudou 101 is open Wednesday to Monday from:

 - 11:30 am to 4 pm (L. O. 3:30 pm)